-How can you unblock your ear?
+How to unblock your ears naturally

 - Chew gum or suck on hard candy or mints to activate your swallowing reflex to help open the middle ear.